IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_properties_info.rst

     Filter features by a list of comma separated collections.

+  expand (False, bool, None)
+    If set to `true`, returns expanded view of the resource details.

+  include (False, list, None)
+    Include the associated collections or targeting rules details in the response.

+  environment_id (True, str, None)
+    Environment Id.

+  segments (False, list, None)
+    Filter features by a list of comma separated segments.

   limit (False, int, None)
     The number of records to retrieve.
 By default, the list operation return the first 10 records.
 To retrieve different set of records, use `limit` with `offset` to page through the available records.

+  offset (False, int, None)
+    The number of records to skip.
+By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
+Use `offset` with `limit` to page through the available records.

   iaas_classic_username (False, any, None)